Elderson Echiéjilé

 He began his career at Bendel Insurance and moved to Europe in 2007, joining Rennes where he was mainly a reserve.
-He spent four seasons in Portugal's Primeira Liga with Braga before returning to the French Ligue 1 in 2014 to join Monaco, being loaned several times until his release four years later.
+He spent four seasons in Portugal's Primeira Liga with Braga before returning to the French Ligue 1 in 2014 to join Monaco, being loaned several times until he was release four years later.

 A full international for Nigeria since 2009, Echiéjilé played in two Africa Cup of Nations tournaments, winning the 2013 edition.
 He was also part of the squads at two World Cups.

 Club career

 Rennes

 Born in Benin City, Echiéjilé began his senior career at Bendel Insurance FC.
 In August 2007 he was sold to Stade Rennais F.C. in France, playing his first Ligue 1 game on 23 December in a 0–0 draw at Toulouse FC.

 During his spell with the club, however, he appeared mostly for the reserve team.

 Braga

 On 16 June 2010, Echiéjilé signed for S.C.
 Braga from Portugal for €2.5 million, on a four-year contract.
 He scored on his official debut for the club, netting from a corner kick in a 3–0 home win against Celtic in the qualifying rounds of the UEFA Champions League (4–2 on aggregate).

 Echiéjilé played his first game in the Primeira Liga on 13 August 2010, featuring the full 90 minutes in a 3–1 home victory over Portimonense SC.
 He was an unused substitute in the 2011 UEFA Europa League Final, lost 1–0 to compatriots FC Porto at the Aviva Stadium in Dublin.
 Additionally, he scored four league goals in 26 matches in his second year, helping the Minho side finish third.